BreezeHub/BreezeAddIns/README.md

 # BreezeAddIns
-A proof of concept project to add an Add-In framework to the Breeze platform.
+A proof of concept project to add an add-in framework to the Breeze platform.